My writing life

 In the following years, I did everything to learn more.
 Much of what I know I owe to my writer friend Margaret D. Elam, a retired teacher who poured her knowledge into me with incredible patience and persistence.
 We’ve never met face to face, but we got very close.
 Elizabeth Lyon then gave me the decisive hint and told me to send a query to the publisher Avalon Books.
 It took years (and more patience that I ever thought I possessed), but in 2008, they published Wings to Fly.
 Take My Place and A Little Bit of Passion followed.
 Hurray!
 I was a published author!

 Some years later, Avalon Books was sold to Amazon, so I became a Montlake author (Montlake is the romance imprint of Amazon Publishing).
 At the same time, I started indie publishing – short stories first, then full-length novels.
 I love gentle (i.e not too bloody!) mysteries with a bit of romance, but those are hard to sell because traditional publishers prefer to keep the two categories apart.
 Indie publishing has made it possible for me to write exactly what I like . . . and I know that my readers like the same style, too!
+And as mentioned above, my German cozy crime novels are now published by Ullstein, the renowned publisher in Berlin.

 If you look into the category “Books”, you’ll find all the books I’ve written so far.
 Happy reading . . . !